 Accommodation – A single room at IBIS is available upon request for $70 per night inclusive of all taxes and breakfast.
 Participants are welcome to arrange for their own housing, although all participants are required to pay $120 for the two nights stay in the south.

 Airfare – $300, approximate from the European Union.

 About the Co-Directors:

-Monica Marks is a Rhodes Scholar, PhD candidate at Oxford University, and Visiting Fellow at the European Council on Foreign Relations.
-Her work, which focuses primarily on politics, institutional reform, and Islamist movements in Tunisia and Turkey, has appeared in peer-reviewed books and journals, news outlets including The Guardian, The New York Times, Foreign Policy, and The Washington Post, and for think tanks including the Institute for Integrated Transitions (IFIT), the Carnegie Endowment, the Brookings Institute, and The Century Foundation.
-A former Fulbright Scholar to Turkey, Ms. Marks has taught as a Visiting Professor in the Politics and International Relations Department of Istanbul’s Bogazici University.
-Since 2014 she has been a research fellow with the Aix-en-Provence-based WAFAW program, and was in 2015 a Visiting Fellow at Columbia University’s SIPA school.
+Monica Marks is a Raphael Morrison Dorman Memorial Postdoctoral Fellow, Weatherhead Scholars Program at Harvard University.
+Her work, which focuses on politics, institutional reform, and Islamist movements in Tunisia and Turkey, has appeared in peer-reviewed books and journals, news outlets including The Guardian, The New York Times, Foreign Policy, and The Washington Post, and for think tanks including the Carnegie Endowment, the Brookings Institute, and The Century Foundation.

 Daniel Brumberg is associate professor of Government at Georgetown University and acting director of USIP’s Muslim World Initiative in the Center for Conflict Analysis and Prevention, where he focuses on issues of democratization and political reform in the Middle East and wider Islamic world.